inclusive-design/idrc/src/projects/future-of-work-equitable-digital-systems.md

 We conducted 4 co-design sets (each consisting of 3 sessions) where we explored, using different approaches, how technologies present barriers, how our technologies could meet the needs of people with disabilities, and how people with disabilities are compelled to \*compromise\* expectations for an often inequitable experience.

 #### Storytelling

+{% imagePositionWithText "/media/picture1.jpg", "A picture of a bank of the future that is part machine, part person.", "left", "100%", "500", "undefined" %}

+{% endimagePositionWithText %}

 One of the co-design sets brought contributors together where we all created "Stories from The Imaginary."
 The storytelling technique allowed us to describe our experiences in a fictionalized (but deeply informed) situation where people with disabilities interact with technologies in the context of work.
 The stories can be viewed: